-Negative emotions have their purpose.
+Negative emotions, like all emotions, have their purpose.
 Positive emotions tend to support our highest evolution as a compassionate, successful, and healthy individual.
-Today, let’s focus on the positive aspect of the emotional terrain that we navigate each day; let’s engage the power of positive thinking so we can live long, full lives.
+Today, let’s focus on the positive aspect of the emotional terrain that we navigate each day; let’s engage the power of positive thinking so we can truly live all the days of […]

 In an effort to better define and measure true, authentic happiness, we can look at three “kinds of happiness” studied by positive psychology experts.
 These “paths” really are ways of walking in the world, of living intentionally and minding the practices that support the sense of joy that we experience.